sahilmehla/EVA/Project 4/Architectural_Basics.md

 And so on ....

 ## 3. Kernels and how do we decide the number of kernels?
+Kernel is basically a feature extractor.
+Kernels are randomly initialized and trained by backward propagation to extract the right features so that model can predict with highest acuuracy.
+Number of kernels depends on the expressivity expected from the NN which in turn depends on the inter and intra-class variations in the features of the images.
 ## 4. How many layers
+How many layers depends on the size of the objects in the images.
 ## 5. How do we know our network is not going well, comparatively, very early
 ## 6. MaxPooling
 ## 7. Position of MaxPooling